gavD/step-by-step-web-apps-with-lithium-php/_posts/2014-12-26-getting-started.markdown

 title:  "Getting started"
 ---

-OK, so we know what we're going to build!
+OK, so we know what Lithium is and what we're going to build with it!
 Roughly.
 Well, we know what we want to get out of it, anyway.

 I guess to get started we'd better get Lithium installed...
 Before that, though, make sure you have PHP installed and a web server - I generally use Nginx but Lithium has instructions for plenty of servers.